Compassion Focused Therapy (CFT) - Learn to nurture yourself and to feel calm. Build your resilience and your strength to take on life's challenges.

 Compassionate Mind Training (CMT)

-An adaptation of this approach is known as Compassionate Mind Training (CMT).
-CMT is is commonly delivered in groups over 8 to 16 sessions.
-As the name suggests, involves a training type approach, learning and practicing the practical exercises described above which builds and strengthens the Soothing system.
+CFT is commonly delivered via a group approach called Compassionate Mind Training (CMT).
+CMT is commonly delivered in groups over 8 to 16 sessions.
+As the name suggests, involves a training type approach, learning and practicing the practical exercises described above which builds and strengthens the Soothing system and focuses on developing Self-Compassion.
+There are many benefits of working in group formats and CMT has been shown to be a very effective approach.

 Graeme is more than happy to hear from Organisations or groups interested in CMT groups.